 The estimated value of assets in the region of $75,000,000 USD.

-The dispute had been running for some years, with others having tried, without success to establish the truth.
+The dispute had been running for some years, with others trying, without success to establish the truth.

 - The other a letter relating to the original purchase of assets for just over $150,000 USD

 Through further investigation, we were also able to show that those challenging the will had also potentially committed a number of criminal offences, which if proceeded with…

 A new client involved in the development of innovative technologies relating to identification and extraction of other sources of energy had become concerned that they were being targeted by as a result of a break-in at one of the executive’s homes.